pasqal-io/pasqal-cloud/README.md

 sdk = SDK(token_provider=CustomTokenProvider(), project_id=project_id)
 ```
-Alternatively, create a custom TokenProvider that inherits from ExpiringTokenProvider.
-You should define a
+Alternatively, create a custom `TokenProvider` that inherits from `ExpiringTokenProvider`.
-custom _query_token method which fetches your token.
-See Auth0TokenProvider implementation for an example.
+You should define a custom '_query_token' method which fetches your token.
+See `Auth0TokenProvider` implementation for an example.

 ### Create a batch of jobs